Paolo Hewitt

-Paolo Hewitt is a music journalist and writer from Woking in Surrey.
+Paolo Hewitt (born 1958) is an English music journalist and writer from Woking in Surrey.

 Biography

 Hewitt was placed in care at a very early age, and went to live with a foster family.
 Following years of abuse he was sent to Burbank children's home in Woking at the age of ten.
 He has written about this period of his life in But We All Shine On.
+As part of research for her 2006 novel Wicked! author Jilly Cooper read The Looked After Kid.

 Early career and journalism

 Hewitt's first published work was a biography of The Jam entitled The Jam: A Beat Concerto which was published following their split in 1983.
 He has written on various subjects for The Guardian.